ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 `None` means anonymous; `Some` is authenticated even with no scopes.
 Claims are read once per protected execution, including cache hits; public operations skip the lookup.
 Scope alternatives use outer OR / inner AND: `[["read", "tenant"], ["admin"]]` requires both `read` and `tenant`, or `admin`.
 Empty `[]` or `[[]]` requires authentication only.

-For named checks in `@policy`, use `OperationPolicy.fromClaims(readClaims, policyHandler)(scopes)`.
-The handler has type `(VerifiedClaims, String) => ZIO[R, Throwable, Boolean]` and should return `false` for unknown names.
-Alternatives use the same OR/AND rules as scopes, with sequential short-circuiting.
-An empty outer list or any empty alternative (even `[["owner"], []]`) requires only authentication and skips the handler.
-Other policy expressions require a handler at startup.
+`@policy` is recorded as a deny-only guard, including aliased and namespace-qualified applications.
+Composition and reload succeed, but an operation selecting a guarded coordinate or requiring it through a lookup or `@requires` dependency is rejected before contacting any subgraph.
+A custom policy cannot override this rejection; unrelated operations remain available.
+These checks also apply to `explain(request)`.

 The helper checks every potentially selected protected field, including possible interface implementations, and rejects the **whole operation** on failure.
-Denials and claims or handler failures return generic messages; handler failures do not try other alternatives.
+Denials and claims failures return generic messages.

-The gateway refuses to start without a policy when its schemas contain security directives.
-Custom policies can inspect `operation.securityRequirements`; use `OperationPolicy.Reject()` unless an explicit reason is safe to return to clients.
+Schemas with `@authenticated` or `@requiresScopes` still require an operation policy at startup.
+A schema containing only `@policy` needs no policy configuration.
+Custom policies can inspect `operation.securityRequirements`, which identify protected types and fields; use `OperationPolicy.Reject()` unless an explicit reason is safe to return to clients.

 ## Introspection and remote errors